This blog post is written by Wardah Inam

 Data-driven future of dental care

 With Overjet’s AI platform, we’re pioneering Computational Dentistry — a field that incorporates multiple types of digital information (radiographs, photographs, scans, biomarkers, medical history, dental history, etc.), and uses artificial intelligence and mathematical modeling to create diagnostic inference and proposals for patient-specific treatments.
-This approach encodes dentists’ understanding of disease identification and progression into precise, bias-free and repeatable frameworks to provide tools for better decision-making.
+This approach helps provide precise, bias-free and repeatable frameworks to provide tools for better decision-making.

 We believe that AI will transform all major verticals of the $130 billion dental industry, including dental practices, payers, manufacturers, distributors, and labs.
 At Overjet, we are building tools for dental providers and payers to leverage our AI platform.
 These tools help them improve their profitability and deliver high-quality patient care.